-• applicants are awarded points for moves to alternative housing that is more accessible than their present accommodation;

-- applicants whose household members also have accessibility needs because of existing housing conditions receive half the extra points.
+- applicants are awarded points for moves to alternative housing that is more accessible than their present accommodation; - the Council assesses applications under different categories depending on the level of need.
+The totals for high and medium assessments are one hundred (High) and thirty points (Medium).
+A High assessment will place an application in the Priority Needs category while a Medium assessment will place an application in the Local Needs category; - applicants whose household members also have accessibility needs because of existing housing conditions receive half the extra points.
 For example, they would receive fifty or fifteen extra points; - applications are assessed by housing staff - applicants with the same points total are prioritised by date of application